 We accept cheques and money orders in any currency.

 We accept e-transfers!
-Please use our contact form if you need assistance with an e-transfer.
+Use our email address in the Interac e-Transfer section of any Canadian bank’s online banking app.
+Please click here or use our contact form if you need assistance with an e-transfer.

 If you are a US taxpayer but have any Canadian income then you may donate to CHES by cheque or credit card in the usual way.
 Your Canadian tax receipt may be used on your American tax return (up to a percentage of your Canadian income).

 US taxpayers who have no Canadian income should send donations to CHES via the American Humanist Society in order to receive a tax receipt.
 Send the donation with a request that it be forwarded to CHES Canada.

 The Humanist Society, 1821 Jefferson Place NW, Washington, DC, 20036 USA